Short, Brenda

 Kavanagh, J. C.

 Kavanagh, member of The Wordsmiths, Alliston.
-From her early career in the newspaper business as journalist and editor to creative writing, she has written nine children’s picture books and two YA novels.
+From her early career in the newspaper business as journalist and editor to creative writing, she has written nine children’s picture books and three YA novels.
 Short-listed for the Word Guild award in the Young Adult marketing category, voted Best Young Adult Book in 2016 for The Twisted Climb and winner of Critters Readers Poll 2018 for Darkness Descends, the sequel.

 J.C. was also voted Best Local Author 2021 for all of South Simcoe.
 Book 3 in The Twisted Climb series was published October 2022.